najwazmri/Technology-Information-Syastem/README.md

 ## 🏭 Industry Talk

-✒️ Navigating the ICT Job Market – Trends, Opportunities, and Skills for Success An overview of the evolving ICT job market—both locally and globally—highlighting emerging opportunities and the critical technical and soft skills needed to succeed in the industry.
+<b>✒️ Navigating the ICT Job Market – Trends, Opportunities, and Skills for Success</b>
+An overview of the evolving ICT job market—both locally and globally—highlighting emerging opportunities and the critical technical and soft skills needed to succeed in the industry.

+<li><a href="https://github.com/najwazmri/Technology-Information-Syastem/blob/401ede4820ecc26a49d69a739e8180d207cea914/INDUSTRY%20TALK/Assignment%201%20(Format%20Poster)Navigating%20the%20ICT%20Job%20Market%20.pdf">View Poster PDF</a></li>

+<b>✒️ University vs Industry: What Skills Really Matter?</b>
+This session examines the gap between academic learning and industry demands, emphasizing the importance of soft skills and practical, real-world competencies for career readiness.

+<li><a href="https://github.com/najwazmri/Technology-Information-Syastem/blob/401ede4820ecc26a49d69a739e8180d207cea914/INDUSTRY%20TALK/Assignment%202%20(Format%20Reflection)Reflection%20%20-%20Industry%20Talk%203.pdf.pdf">View Poster PDF</a></li>

+<b>✒️ Surviving IT Burnout for Work-Life Balance</b>
+A practical discussion on managing stress in the fast-paced IT industry, emphasizing the importance of mental health and maintaining a healthy work-life balance.
+The session explored common challenges faced by tech professionals, strategies for managing workload, and effective approaches to fostering resilience and sustainable work habits.
+Would you like this adapted into bullet points for a slide or summary format?

+<li><a href="